OnionIoT/Onion-Docs/Omega2/Documentation/Hardware-Overview/Docks/Arduino-Dock-2.md

 <!-- [//]: # (picture guide on how to properly plug in an Omega) -->

-To connect an Omega to the Arduino Dock, line up the Omega's edges with that of the Mini Dock's as demonstrated below:
+To connect an Omega to the Arduino Dock, line up the Omega's edges with that of the Arduino Dock's as demonstrated below:

 ![arduino dock plugged in](https://raw.githubusercontent.com/OnionIoT/Onion-Docs/master/Omega2/Documentation/Hardware-Overview/img/arduino-dock-top-plugged-in.JPG)